JonathonFry/iamjonfry/content/post/frywedding-rsvp-go.md

 tags = [ "code" ]
 +++

-A big part of building frywedding.com was to allow the guests to RSVP online, which *should* be a lot more reliable than sending by post.
-(No apologies Royal Mail)
+A big part of building frywedding.com was to allow the guests to RSVP online, which *should* be a lot more reliable than sending by post (No apologies Royal Mail).

-As i've been experimenting with Golang in my spare time I figured it would be a good candidate to build the RSVP backend.
-I've heard great things about the [scalability](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) of golang, so I was sure it would be able to handle requests from 100 guests. (*sarcasm*)
+As I've been experimenting with Go in my spare time I figured it would be a good candidate to build the RSVP backend.
+I've heard great things about the [scalability](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/) of Go, so I was sure it would be able to handle requests from 100 guests. (*sarcasm*)

 First step was to define the API.